vanitadiboyina/AR-VR-mini-projects/README.md

 # AR-mini-projects

-In every Task keep output Screen shots as well as APKs also

 Task-1: Take any image what you want If i scan that image should display 3 cubes rotate

 Task-2: Take Fish image(Download image in down) if I scan that image should display 3D Animated fish